 - Find out about educational programs, from apprenticeship and training to diplomas and degrees.

 - Find out who’s hiring and learn how to create your own work opportunities.

 Decide what to do

-Remember, very few career decisions are final.
+If you can’t decide what to do, remember that most big decisions are actually made up of many smaller, simpler decisions.
+Also keep in mind that very few career decisions are final.
 You can usually change your mind and your plans.
 But not making any decision can mean you miss career opportunities.

 Face your fears